 1. Prong Setting

 The prong setting is among the most popular types of diamond settings.
 To secure diamonds safely, it is held in metal claws (or prongs).
-Prongs are generally made from popular metals such as gold, platinum, or silver.
-As the diamond is held by prongs, it gets more light and the stone enhances its brilliance and sparkle.
+Prongs are mostly created from popular metals such as gold, platinum, or silver.
+As the diamond is placed by prongs it gets more light and the stone enhances its brilliance and sparkle on the next level.

 Pros